Hip Dysplasia in Cavalier King Charles Spaniels

 "The results from this case series suggest that gabapentin is well-tolerated at much higher doses than what is typically prescribed.
 Side effects were uncommon, with no clear pattern based on dose, or dog size or age.
 Therefore, like many other analgesic medications, the efficacy of gabapentin appears patient-specific and should be dosed to effect until side effects are noted or analgesia is achieved.

 If pain cannot be controlled there are surgical procedures (right, above) which may relieve pain and improve function in some dogs.
+They include hip replacement, removing the femoral head (ball of the hip joint) and the acetabulum of the pelvis (hip socket) and replacing them with metal proteses.
+(See x-rays below.)

 Stem cell therapy is being used on cavaliers by some practitioners, with reportedly successful results.
 See, e.g., this 2010 clinical report and this 2012 Paw Prints magazine article about a border collie, using Vet-Stem Regenerative Cell technology.
 In a 2007 study, in which dogs suffering from chronic osteoarthritis of the hip were treated with their own stems cells, the treated dogs "had significantly improved scores for lameness and the compiled scores for lameness pain, and range of motion compared with control dogs."